Strait of Malacca: Economic importance

 From an economic and strategic perspective, the Strait of Malacca is one of the most important shipping lanes in the world.

 The strait is the main shipping channel between the Indian Ocean and the Pacific Ocean, linking major Asian economies such as India, Thailand, Indonesia, Malaysia, Philippines, Singapore, Vietnam, China, Japan, Taiwan, and South Korea.
 The Strait of Malacca is part of the Maritime Silk Road that runs from the Chinese coast towards the southern tip of India to Mombasa, from there through the Red Sea via the Suez Canal to the Mediterranean, there to the upper Adriatic region to the northern Italian hub of Trieste with its rail connections to Central Europe and the North Sea.

 Over 94,000 vessels pass through the strait each year (2008) making it the busiest strait in the world, carrying about 25% of the world's traded goods, including oil, Chinese manufactured products, coal, palm oil and Indonesian coffee.
-About a quarter of all oil carried by sea passes through the strait, mainly from Persian Gulf suppliers to Asian markets.
+As of 2024, over 35% of oil transported by sea and 20% of Gas flowed through the strait.
 In 2007, an estimated 13.7 million barrels per day were transported through the strait, increasing to an estimated 15.2 million barrels per day in 2011.
 In addition, it is also one of the world's most congested shipping choke points because it narrows to only 2.8 km (1.5 nautical miles) wide at the Phillip Channel (close to southern Singapore).

-The draught of some of the world's largest ships (mostly oil tankers) exceeds the Strait's minimum depth of 25 m.
+The draught of some of the world's largest ships (mostly oil tankers) exceeds the strait's minimum depth of 25 m.
 This shallow point occurs in the Singapore Strait.
 The maximum size of a vessel that can pass through the Strait is referred to as the Malaccamax.
 The next closest passageway to the east, the Sunda Strait between Sumatra and Java, is even shallower and narrower, meaning that ships exceeding the Malaccamax must detour a few thousand nautical miles and use the Lombok Strait, Makassar Strait, Sibutu Passage, and Mindoro Strait instead.

 The Strait of Malacca as viewed from the city of Malacca, Malaysia.
 Besar Island ('Big Island') is visible in the distance.

 The strategic significance of the strait has led to security concerns for major trading nations, particularly China.
 In 2003, Chinese president Hu Jintao coined the term "Malacca dilemma" to describe China's vulnerability to potential disruptions in energy supplies transiting the strait.
 With roughly 80% of China's imported crude oil passing through this narrow maritime corridor, Chinese policymakers have identified the strait as a critical chokepoint.
 The concept has since influenced China’s foreign policy, leading to investments in alternative energy routes and maritime security initiatives.

 A ship sailing on the Strait of Malacca, as seen from Bukit Melawati in Kuala Selangor.